semioverse/play/README.md

 A metaphor involves using a signifier from one symbolic constellation to represent something in another constellation.
 Metaphors can bridge gaps between disparate concepts, making unfamiliar ideas more relatable and understandable.
 Using Oxel instances as keys 🔑 essentially enables the system to function on multiple levels of abstraction simultaneously.

 Because the Oxel class extends the Map class allowing for keys and values to be of any type, keys 🔑 can themselves be Oxel instances.
-By permitting keys to be Oxel instances rather than simple identifiers (of type string/symbol), the system allows for metaphorical connections to be made.
+By permitting keys to be Oxel instances rather than simple identifiers (of type string/symbol), Oxels allows for metaphorical connections to be made.

 Using Oxel instances as keys 🔑 - signifying metaphor - adds a degree of conceptual abstraction that makes this system incredibly powerful for bridging gaps between disparate systems or concepts.

 ## Metaphor-dive during Navigation

-When the navigation method encounters the "metaphor-dive" token, it performs a jump from one concept to another related concept - not by a direct link, but via an intermediate implicitly metaphorical relationship
+When the navigation method encounters the "metaphor-dive" token, it performs a jump from one concept to another related concept - not by a direct link, but via an intermediate implicitly metaphorical relationship.

 When the navigation method encounters the "metaphor-dive" token, it traverses into the oxel that is being used as a key 🔑 in the current oxel.
 Rather than traversing the “metonymic axis” of language the “metaphor-dive” allows for traversals across the “metaphoric axis” of language.
 A metonymic thread can then consist entirely of metaphors.

 This mirrors the way human cognition often works: we constantly make connections between seemingly unrelated concepts based on their shared properties or associated ideas.
 For example, the word 'network' has been borrowed from its original physical sense (a net-like structure 🕸️) to describe social and computer systems.

 With metaphor-dive, Oxel-graphs can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
 It can enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
-By combining direct (literal) and indirect (metaphorical) relationships, the Oxel-graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.
+By understanding all conceptual relationships as `mediated` by other concepts, the Oxel-graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.

 # Interpretation

 The interpreter starts by looking at the root of the graph.
 It then traverses the graph according to the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
-Each key tells the interpreter what to do next: gather parameters, evaluate a condition, and so on.
+Each key can be interpreted as instructions on what to do next: gather parameters, evaluate a condition, and so on.

 In this sense, the keys 🔑 of each oxel, can be their own oxel-graphs that can be interpreted as *schemas* or Abstract Semantic Graphs that help the interpreter understand what each of the nodes in value-graph represents by associating them with their iteratively correspondent node in the key-graph.